Posted on

 Distribution and Power Transformers

-Twenty years ago, a Newton-Evans survey found that many utilities did not bother with repairs to nor did they consider third party maintenance of pole-mount units.
+Twenty years ago, a Newton-Evans survey found that many utilities did not bother with repairs to, nor did they consider third party maintenance, of pole-mount distribution transformers.
 Unit replacement was easier and faster than was rework and repair.
-At that time, manufacturing capacity for pole-mounted units was sufficient to meet domestic U.S. demand, and lead-times were quite short, compared with today’s market.
+At that time, manufacturing capacity for pole-mount units was sufficient to meet domestic U.S. demand, and lead-times were quite short, compared with today’s market.
 Most electric power utilities had been able to procure and store scores or hundreds of spare pole-top units for emergencies or time-based replacement up until the COVID years.

 All Other MV Equipment Services: The third arm of MV equipment services we consider to be comprised of “all other” equipment of significant cost – that is, costing multiple thousands of dollars.
-It appears based on a small sample utility survey conducted during late 2023, that relatively low-cost equipment including reclosers, sectionalizers, fused, fault current limiters, surge arresters and MV capacitors were very likely to be replaced rather than repaired.
+Based on a small sample utility survey conducted during late 2023, it appears that relatively low-cost equipment including reclosers, sectionalizers, fuse links, distribution line monitors, fault current limiters, surge arresters and MV capacitors were very likely to be replaced rather than repaired.

 Our next article on MV Services will focus on construction-related services for distribution substations and MV undergrounding activities; training classes for utility/C&I engineering and operations staffs; site analysis and permitting for distribution utilities and renewables projects; and MV equipment testing services, including commercial test labs and field service diagnostics and testing firms.

-Keep in mind if you need to have an understanding of the U.S. medium voltage equipment market, our report series of two to four page U.S. market overviews, covering 17 MV equipment types, can be helpful.
+Keep in mind if you need to have an understanding of the U.S. medium voltage equipment market, our report series of two to four page U.S. market overviews, covering 17 MV equipment types, may be helpful to you.
 The link for for further information and to place an online order is here:

 https://www.newton-evans.com/product/overview-of-the-2024-2026-u-s-transmission-and-distribution-equipment-market-medium-voltage-series/